-The rapid evolution of Artific al Intribigence (AI) has opened new frontiers in financial d poncy planning.
-While traditional economic models relied and literarelationships, the incorporation of AI has allowed for analytics, risk assessment, d heavily on static assumption dynamic, non-linear, a high limensional modeling of financial data, thereby augmenting the abilitie of Sovernments, investors, and financial institutions.
-A multitude decision-making car at two cleades have attempted to operationalize AI across varied domains of studies over the p sus on its alignment with sustainability and strategic development of finang objectives sive. hains
+The rapid evolution of Artificial Intelligence (AI) has opened new frontiers in financial analytics, risk assessment, and policy planning.
+While traditional economic models relied heavily on static assumptions and linear relationships, the incorporation of AI has allowed for dynamic, non-linear, and high-dimensional modeling of financial data, thereby augmenting the decision-making capabilities of governments, investors, and financial institutions [3].
+A multitude of studies over the past two decades have attempted to operationalize AI across varied domains of finance, yet a clear consensus on its alignment with sustainability and strategic development objectives remains elusive.

-In the capain optimal risk assessment, Khandani et al. (2010) pioneered the use of machine learning a porithms to model consumer credit risk.
-Their approach surpassed traditional regress un-based models by incorporating high-frequency behavioral data and leveraging truel-based functions to capture complex relationships.
-The predictive function of their model is given by represented as $\hat{y} = f(X) = \sum{i=1}^{n} \alpha_i K(x_i, x)$ , where K is the kernel function and represents weights assigned to training vectors.
+In the domain of financial risk assessment, Khandani et al. (2010) pioneered the use of machine learning algorithms to model consumer credit risk.
+Their approach surpassed traditional regression-based models by incorporating high-frequency behavioral data and leveraging kernel-based functions to capture complex relationships.
+The predictive function of their model is generally represented as $\hat{y} = f(X) = \sum{i=1}^{n} \alpha_i K(x_i, x)$ , where K is the kernel function and $\alpha_i$ represents weights assigned to training vectors.
 This formulation enabled a more nuanced representation of borrower behavior, particularly in volatile credit environments.

 The application of deep learning in stock market prediction has also witnessed considerable progress.
 Fischer and Krauss (2018) employed Long Short-Term Memory (LSTM) networks to forecast stock returns and demonstrated that deep recurrent architectures could outperform shallow machine learning methods by learning long-term dependencies within time-series financial data.
-The underlying LSTM cell computations, governed by $h_t = \sigma(W \cdot x_t + U \cdot t)$

-$h{t-1} + b$ ), allowed the network to retain past states and improve sequential prediction accuracy.
+The underlying LSTM cell computations, governed by $h_t = \sigma(W \cdot x_t + U \cdot h{t-1} + b)$ , allowed the network to retain past states and improve sequential prediction accuracy.
 Despite their high accuracy, such models often lack interpretability, which restricts their use in regulatory or high-stakes strategic environments.

 Natural language processing (NLP) has been used to interpret unstructured textual data for financial forecasting.
-Bollen et al. (2011) demonstrated that Twitter mood indices could predict movements in the Dow Jones Industrial Average, indicating a strong correlation between public sentiment and financial market behavior.
+Bollen et al. (2011) demonstrated that Twitter mood indices could predict movements in the Dow Jones Industrial Average, indicating a strong correlation between public sentiment and financial market behavior [4].
 This line of research expanded further with applications in financial news analysis, where sentiment scores extracted from corporate filings or CEO statements influence algorithmic trading strategies.
-However, such NLP applications are still prone to semantic ambiguity and contextual misinterpretation, making model product is a pressing concern.
+However, such NLP applications are still prone to semantic ambiguity and contextual misinterpretation, making model reliability a pressing concern.

-At a macroeconomic level, Varian (2014) emphasized the role of AI in real me e monitoring through the use of search engine data.
-Google Trends has been integrated into econometric models to predict unemployment, hous g sales Ind im tion with reduced lag times.
-These models typically follow a hybrid forecas ucture, combining ng. classical time-series models such as ARIMA with machine learning predictors like XGBoost, represented mathematically as $y_t = \phi(L)y{t-1} + f(X_t) + \epsilon_t$ , where $\phi(L)$ . the lag polynomial and $f(X_t)$ is a non-linear ML function.
-Such hybridization offers by a interpretability and high accuracy.
+At a macroeconomic level, Varian (2014) emphasized the role of AI in real-time economic monitoring through the use of search engine data.
+Google Trends, for instance, has been integrated into econometric models to predict unemployment, housing sales, and inflation with reduced lag times.
+These models typically follow a hybrid forecasting structure, combining classical time-series models such as ARIMA with machine learning predictors like XGBoost, represented mathematically as $y_t = \phi(L)y{t-1} + f(X_t) + \epsilon_t$ , where $\phi(L)$ is the lag polynomial and $f(X_t)$ is a non-linear ML function.
+Such hybridization offers both interpretability and high accuracy.

-In the arena of financial inclusion, Demirgüc-Kunt llustrated how AI-enabled 020 fintech solutions have catalyzed access to J rvices for the unbanked population in ing developing countries.
-AI models trained e dal usage patterns, geolocation histories, mob and social interactions have successful, approx mated creditworthiness for individuals with no formal financial history.
-While promisin ese models often raise ethical questions around data privacy and algorithmic fairness, especially in jurisdictions with weak data protection laws.
+In the arena of financial inclusion, Demirgüç-Kunt et al. (2020) illustrated how AI-enabled fintech solutions have catalyzed access to banking services for the unbanked population in developing countries.
+AI models trained on mobile data usage patterns, geolocation histories, and social interactions have successfully approximated creditworthiness for individuals with no formal financial history [5].
+While promising, these models often raise ethical questions around data privacy and algorithmic fairness, especially in jurisdictions with weak data protection laws.